 Icahn noted that whenever he or Ackman talks about Herbalife on television, the stock rises.

-Herbalife, based in the Cayman Islands, rose (HLF:US) 4.7 percent to $71.63 at 12:51 p.m. in New York, after Ackman spoke.
+Herbalife, based in the Cayman Islands, rose 4.7 percent to $71.65 at the close in New York.
 The stock has more than doubled this year, compared with a 27 percent gain in the Standard & Poor’s 500 Index.

 In the year since he first disclosed his Herbalife short position, Pershing has met with attorneys general and talks to various regulators weekly, and at times daily, Ackman said.
 He also said some foreign regulators have begun to focus on Herbalife’s business.
 Ackman didn’t offer specifics and said he did not know what, if anything, the U.S. Federal Trade Commission is doing.